ftsrg/gamma/README.md

 * If you want to use Spin, check out the installation steps [here](plugins/promela/README.md).
 * If you want to use nuXmv, check out the installation steps [here](plugins/nuxmv/README.md).
 * If you want to use xSAP, check out the installation steps [here](plugins/safety/README.md).
+* If you want to use Imandra, check out the installation steps [here](plugins/iml/README.md).

 ### Tutorials